 Configuration

-As V2 offers more features, the configuration has to evolve.
-You can find the full configuration definition in the POST /v2/live API reference page.
+With V2 offering more features, the configuration comes with some changes.
+You’ll find the full configuration definition in the POST /v2/live API reference page.

-Here, we will show you how to migrate your V1 configuration object to the V2 one.
+Here, we’ll show you how to migrate your V1 configuration object to the V2 one.

 Audio encoding

-encoding, bit_depth and sample_rate are still present in V2 but it supports less options for now.
+encoding, bit_depth and sample_rate are still present in V2, but with less options for now.

-As wav and wav/pcm are the same encoding, V2 dropped wav support and default to wav/pcm now.
+As wav is the same encoding as wav/pcm, V2 has dropped support for wav and defaults to wav/pcm.

 amb, mp3, flac, ogg/vorbis, opus, sphere and amr-nb are no longer supported.

-If you are using an unsupported encoding or bit_depth, please contact us with your use case and in the mean time, keep using the V1 API.
+If you’re using an unsupported encoding or bit_depth, please contact us with your use case.
+In the mean time, keep using V1.

 Model